 6. Job Market & Average Salary of a Data Engineer?

 The field of Data Engineering is constantly evolving.
-Since 2014, job postings related to Data Engineers have increased as Big Data is a crucial and indispensable part of the data strategy of every modern age organization.
-The average increase in the job postings in the US is ~83% Year on year from the last 12 months based on the recent data taken by Burning Glass’s Nova platform.
+Since 2014, job postings related to Data Engineers have increased as Big Data is a crucial and indispensable part of every modern age organization’s data strategy.
+The average increase in the US job postings is ~83% Year on year from the last 12 months based on the recent data taken by Burning Glass’s Nova platform.

-The data is growing faster than ever and data is created in the last two years more than data created in the entire history of mankind.
+The data is growing faster than ever, and data is created in the last two years more than data created in the entire history of mankind.
 As data becomes more complex & keeps growing, the role of Data Engineering will be critical and continue to grow in importance.
-Companies want to get the maximum value out of this data and most of them are looking for data pipeline builders as they are migrating to cloud.
+Companies want to get the maximum value out of this data, and most of them are looking for data pipeline builders as they migrate to the cloud.

-Different Roles in Data Engineering: You may come across below types of job titles related to data engineering.
+Different Roles in Data Engineering: You may come across job titles below related to data engineering.

 - Data Engineer

 - Big Data Engineer

 - Cloud Computing Engineer

 Salary of Data Engineer: The answer to this question will vary “from year to year,” “from location to location,” and “from Role to Role” and “Employer to Employer.”
 The salary numbers in India are different from the salary in other parts of the globe.